 What is the Prognosis for Skin Cancer?

-Luckily, squamous cell carcinomas can often be removed surgically, without radiation or chemotherapy.
+Fortunately, squamous cell carcinomas can often be removed surgically without the need for radiation or chemotherapy.
 If the tumors are in inoperable locations, photodynamic therapy and the drug piroxicam may be beneficial in treating the cancer.

 The best treatment for mast cell tumors is surgery, with or without radiation therapy, depending on the size and location of the skin cancer.
 Taking into account the grade and the degree to which the cancer has spread, chemotherapy and/or steroids may be used.

-If the cancer is too advanced, or the dog has other health complications, the only option is to make them as comfortable as possible.
+If the cancer is too advanced, or there are other health complications, the only option is to make the dog as comfortable as possible.